Now, let's try to show the property and apartment information in the search results, similarly to how it's done on the Booking.com website:

 class Bed extends Model{ use HasFactory; protected $fillable = ['room_id', 'bed_type_id', 'name']; public function room() { return $this->belongsTo(Room::class); } public function bed_type() { return $this->belongsTo(BedType::class); }}

-Also, let's create a hasMany
+Also, let's create a hasMany relationship from Rooms to Beds:

 app/Models/Room.php: